dfkaye/constructor/README.md

 Statics or Class-level properties
 =================================

-These are not inherited by the Constructor.extend() operation as statics are defined on a constructor directly, not on its prototype (which provides a map for instances).
+These are __not__ inherited by the Constructor.extend() operation as statics are defined on a constructor directly, not on its prototype (which provides a map for instances).
 Inheriting statics is not regarded as a good practice anyway in Java land.

-In the JavaScript world using Constructor.js, you can still access such properties by referring to the parent.constructor (no call or apply necessary):
+In the JavaScript world, using Constructor.js, you can still access such properties by referring to the parent.constructor (no call or apply necessary):

     Example